NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/07_troubleshooting.md

 ```
 <!-- markdownlint-enable MD013 -->

-This means that the texture cache location used by E2CC and DFM are not consistent.
+This means that the texture cache location used by the kit app and DFM are not consistent.
 When deploying the blueprint, this cache location is set by the volume section:

 ```yaml